tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ When one or more creatures attempt to intercept you while you're moving to engage an enemy during your turn, you dodge past them instead so they can't intercept.

 **Quirk:** Recites death poems of ancient heroes.
 At length.

 ---

+#### Slippers of Astral Travel

+1/Battle

+These curly-toed slippers are made from phase-spider velvet.
+When an enemy intercepts you, you teleport back to the spot from which you started your move (epic tier: and can retake the move action with a new destination).

+**Quirk:** Always looking over your shoulder.

+---